Jugni (2016 film)

 The film is a traditional musical composed by Clinton Cerejo and consists of singing contributions from several Indian film composers including Vishal Bharadwaj and A.R.
 Rahman.
 The film was distributed by PVR Pictures and released nationwide in India on January 22, 2016.
-It has been selected to be shown at several film festivals including the London Indian Film Festival, the Indian Film Festival, the Hague, Avvantura film festival, Zadar, River to River Indian Film Festival, FOG festival, USA and others.
+It has been selected to be shown at several film festivals, including the London Indian Film Festival, the Indian Film Festival, the Hague, the Avvantura Film Festival, Zadar, the River to River Indian Film Festival, the FOG Festival, the USA, and others.

 Plot

 Jugni (Firefly) is the beat of the soul, the free-flying spirit.
-Jugni is Vibhavari or 'Vibs' (Sugandha Garg).
-Vibs is a music director, working on her first big break in the Hindi film industry.
-When work and home affairs, with her live-in boyfriend Sid (Samir Sharma) hit a high tide, Vibs hits the road with a glint of hope; to find music.
+Jugni is Vibhavari or 'Vibs', a music director, working on her first big break in the Hindi film industry.
+When work and home affairs with her live-in boyfriend Sid (Samir Sharma) get rough, Vibs hits the road with a glint of hope to find music.
 The journey takes her to a village in Punjab in the search of a Bibi Saroop (Sadhana Singh), whose voice holds the promise that Vibs is searching for.
-But as the twist of fate would have it, Mastana (Siddhant Behl), Bibi's son and a proficient singer himself, is the voice and man who winds his way into Vibs' heart.
-From here on, Jugni is about striking balances, making tough decisions while trying to soften the blows and dealing with the studied dramatic turns and unpredictabilities of life and finding the place which one can call home; home of the heart, where the firefly is at her brightest.
+As fate would have it, it turns out that Mastana, Bibi's son and a proficient singer himself, is the voice and man who winds his way into Vibs' heart.
+From here on, Jugni is about striking balances, making tough decisions while trying to soften the blows, and dealing with the dramatic turns and unpredictability of life.
+It is about finding the place one can call home; the home of the heart, where the firefly is at her brightest.